Spiritual nurture and pastoral care advice for Quakers during Covid-19

 - This Is Who I Am: Listening with Older Friends

-Free information leaflets are available on a wide variety of subjects that are relevant to elders and overseers.
+Free information, advice and support leaflets are available on a wide variety of subjects that are relevant to eldership and pastoral care.
 Leaflets are available from the Quaker Centre at Friends House, firstname.lastname@example.org, 020 7663 1030.
-Large-print versions are available from our publications team at email@example.com or on 020 7663 1162.
+Large print versions are available from our publications team at email@example.com or on 020 7663 1162.